 - Employee participation level

 Some of the IRS requirements for FAVR depend on the company’s objectives.
-For example, if a company would like to control their image they can use a nicer or newer vehicle to generate rates.
-This in turn would require employees to utilize nicer or newer vehicles.
+For example, if a company would like to control its image, it can use a nicer or newer vehicle to generate rates.
+This, in turn, would require employees to utilize nicer or newer vehicles.

 How are FAVR plans administered?

-Because FAVR regulations involve complex calculations and change annually, it is best to have a third-party administrator design and manage the program.
-A trusted advisor that stays ahead of the rulings and has experience with administration can prove indispensable.
+Because FAVR regulations involve complex calculations and are subject to annual changes, it is best to have a third-party administrator design and manage the program.
+A trusted advisor who stays ahead of the rulings and has experience with administration can prove indispensable.

 Switching from a traditional car allowance to a FAVR plan frees up significant financial resources by eliminating tax waste.
-This allows an organization to improve employee benefits and reduce overall expenses while also paying a third-party administrator.
+This enables an organization to enhance employee benefits and lower overall expenses while also engaging a third-party administrator.

 Similarly, switching from the IRS mileage rate frees up resources by eliminating overpayments to high-mileage employees and reducing attrition due to the underpayment of low-mileage employees.